boomerang-io/carbon-addons-boomerang-react/README.md

 ## Boomerang theme

 Do you want to continue using the Boomerang theme?
-Unfortunately it is not as straightforward but it's not too bad.
-Follow the following steps
+Follow the steps below.

 ## Step 1 - Styles